2025 Nobel Peace Prize: Alleged internal leak

-On 10 October, the Nobel Institute began an investigation into a potential internal leak of the prize-winner's name after two Norwegian newspapers, Aftenposten and Finansavisen, reported on suspicious surges in the online betting markets the night before that led to Machado's odds of winning rising from 3.75% to 72.8% in a matter of hours.
+On 10 October 2025, the Nobel Institute began an investigation into a potential internal leak of the prize-winner's name after two Norwegian newspapers, Aftenposten and Finansavisen, reported on suspicious surges in the online betting markets the night before that led to Machado's odds of winning rising from 3.75% to 72.8% in a matter of hours.
 Institute director Kristian Berg Harpviken said, "It seems we have been prey to a criminal actor who wants to earn money on our information."

-Candidates
+Bets raised to US$2.2 million but no media published the name of the candidate ahead of time.

+The Norwegian Nobel Committee attributed the leak to digital hacking on 30 January 2026.
+The secretary Harpviken said "We have not been able to determine exactly what happened or who was behind the breach but we do believe that the digital domain still is the main suspect".

+Other candidates

 Although nominations are strictly kept a secret by the committee itself for 50 years, it is not uncommon for candidacies to be announced publicly by either nominators or nominees.
 On 5 March 2025, the Norwegian Nobel Committee announced that 338 candidates had been nominated for the 2025 Nobel Peace Prize: 244 individuals and 94 organizations.